Quick Summary: Hair Loss Supplements for Men: What is Recommended?

 Iron

 Iron is another essential mineral for hair health.
-It is a key component of haemoglobin, a protein in red blood cells responsible for carrying oxygen to the body’s tissues, including the scalp.
+It is a key component of haemoglobin, a protein in red blood cells that carries oxygen to the body’s tissues, including the scalp.
 Adequate iron levels are crucial for hair growth and preventing hair loss.
-Iron deficiency anaemia, a condition characterised by low red blood cell count, can lead to hair thinning and loss11
+Iron deficiency anaemia, a condition characterised by low red blood cell count, can lead to hair thinning and loss11.

 Zinc

-While research suggests a potential link between zinc deficiency and hair loss, how effective zinc supplementation is for hair growth still requires further investigation.
+While research suggests a potential link between zinc deficiency and hair loss, the effectiveness of zinc supplementation for hair growth remains unclear and warrants further investigation.

 It is recommended to maintain your zinc levels through a balanced diet.
-If zinc deficiency is suspected, a healthcare professional should be consulted to determine appropriate supplementation.
+If zinc deficiency is suspected, consult a healthcare professional to determine appropriate supplementation.
 The recommended daily intake of zinc is 9.5 mg for adult men and 7 mg for adult women12.
 Exceeding recommended amounts (over 25mg per day) can disrupt copper absorption and lead to health problems.
-A complete guide on zinc supplements can be found here.

 Prescription and OTC medications for hair loss